srinathv31/initial-portfolio/README.md

 * Included "Change Log" and "TODO" in README

 # TODO
-Milestone 1:
+End Goal: Create a pokemon style fighting game as website

-* End Goal: Create a pokemon style fighting game as website
+Milestone 2:
 * Create random pokemon card drawer
 * Have that random card possess stats and an image